Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 • Government policies that anticipate and prepare for impacts of climate change on the built environment.

-• Revisions to engineering design standards, codes, regulations and associated laws that strengthen the sustainability and resiliency of infrastructure at high risk of being affected by climate change.
+• Revising engineering design standards, codes, regulations, and associated laws to strengthen the sustainability and resiliency of infrastructure at of being affected by climate change.

 • Cooperative research among engineers and climate, weather, and life scientists to gain a better understanding of the magnitudes and consequences of future climate extremes and improve projection certainty.